physiopy/phys2bids/docs/contributing.rst

     If you want to check, type ``python --version`` in a terminal.

-Linux and mac developer installation
+Linux, mac  and Windows developer installation
 ------------------------------------

 Be sure to have ``git`` and ``pip`` installed, then open a terminal and run::